addosampong/db-capstone-project/readme.md

     BEGIN
         START TRANSACTION;
             #check Bookings table to confirm if there is a booking with BookingID and BookingDate same as the
-            #booking_id and booking_date parameters supplied by the user, then display the appropriate messag
+            #booking_id and booking_date parameters supplied by the user.
+Then display the appropriate message
             #and roll back the transaction, else update the Bookings table as appropriate and display the
             #appropriate message